-Instructor: Agogino MEC ENG C210 Advanced Orthopedic Biomechanics 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Students will learn the application of engineering concepts including statics, dynamics, optimization theory, composite beam theory, beamon-elastic foundation theory, Hertz contact theory, and materials behavior.
+Instructor: Agogino Engineering Design and Drotatuning, Dedagagy & Assessment, Dead MEC ENG C210 Advanced Orthopedic Biomechanics 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Students will learn the application of engineering concepts including statics, dynamics, optimization theory, composite beam theory, beamon-elastic foundation theory, Hertz contact theory, and materials behavior.
 Topics will include forces and moments acting on human joints; composition and mechanical behavior of orthopedic biomaterials; design/analysis of artificial joint, spine, and fracture fixation prostheses; musculoskeletal tissues including bone, cartilage, tendon, ligament, and muscle; osteoporosis and fracture-risk predication of bones; and bone adaptation.
 Students will be challenged in a MATLAB-based project to integrate the course material in an attempt to gain insight into contemporary design/analysis/problems.
-Course Objectives: The purpose of this course is twofold: to learn the fundamental concepts of orthopaedic biomechanics; to enhance skills in mechanical engineering and bioengineering by analyzing the mechanical behavior of various complex biomedical problems.
+Advanced Orthopedic Biomechanics: Read More [+] Objectives Outcomes Course Objectives: The purpose of this course is twofold: to learn the fundamental concepts of orthopaedic biomechanics; to enhance skills in mechanical engineering and bioengineering by analyzing the mechanical behavior of various complex biomedical problems.
 Student Learning Outcomes: Working knowledge of various engineering concepts such as composite beam theory, beam-on-elasticfoundation theory, Hertz contact theory and MATLAB-based optimization design analysis.
 Understanding of basic concepts in orthopaedic biomechanics and the ability to apply the appropriate engineering concepts to solve realistic biomechanical problems, knowing clearly the assumptions involved.
 Rules & Requirements Prerequisites: ME C85/CE C30 or Bio Eng 102; concurrent enrollment OK.
 Proficiency in MatLab or equivalent.
 Prior knowledge of biology or anatomy is not assumed Credit Restrictions: Students will not receive credit for this course if they have taken ME C176/Bio E C119.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture, 1 hour of discussion, and 1 hour of laboratory per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

+Instructors: O'Connell, Keaveny

+Also listed as: BIO ENG C209

+Advanced Orthopedic Biomechanics: Read Less [-]

-Instructors: O'Connell, Keaveny MEC ENG 211 The Cell as a Machine 3 Units Terms offered: Fall 2015, Fall 2013 This course offers a modular and systems mechanobiology (or "machine") perspective of the cell.
+MEC ENG 211 The Cell as a Machine 3 Units

+Terms offered: Fall 2015, Fall 2013

+This course offers a modular and systems mechanobiology (or "machine") perspective of the cell.
 Two vitally important components of the cell machinery will be studied in depth: (1) the integrin-mediated focal adhesions system that enables the cell to adhere to, and communicate mechano-chemical signals with, the extracellular environment, and (2) the nuclear pore complex, a multi-protein gateway for traffic in and out of the nucleus that regulates gene expression and affects protein synthesis.
+The Cell as a Machine: Read More [+] Rules & Requirements

-Rules & Requirements Prerequisites: Mathematics 54; PHYSICS 7A (http://guide.berkeley.edu/ search/?P=PHYSICS%207A); graduate standing Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Prerequisites: Mathematics 54; Physics 7A; graduate standing

+Hours & Format

+Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week

+Additional Details

+Subject/Course Level: Mechanical Engineering/Graduate

+Grading: Letter grade.

+Instructor: Mofrad

+The Cell as a Machine: Read Less [-]

-Instructor: Mofrad MEC ENG C212 Heat and Mass Transport in Biomedical Engineering 3 Units Terms offered: Spring 2008, Fall 2007, Spring 2006 Fundamental processes of heat and mass transport in biological systems; organic molecules, cells, biological organs, whole animals.
+MEC ENG C212 Heat and Mass Transport in Biomedical Engineering 3 Units

+Terms offered: Spring 2008, Fall 2007, Spring 2006, Spring 2005 Fundamental processes of heat and mass transport in biological systems; organic molecules, cells, biological organs, whole animals.
 Derivation of mathematical models and discussion of experimental procedures.
 Applications to biomedical engineering.
+Heat and Mass Transport in Biomedical Engineering: Read More [+]

+Prerequisites: 106 and 109 (106 and 109 may be taken concurrently)

+Hours & Format

-Rules & Requirements Prerequisites: 106 and 109 (106 and 109 may be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Rules & Requirements

+Fall and/or spring: 15 weeks - 3 hours of lecture per week

+Additional Details

+Subject/Course Level: Mechanical Engineering/Graduate

+Grading: Letter grade.